Deportation Rights in Oman

 • Do not leave Oman without collecting your entitlements if possible — it is very difficult to pursue claims from abroad.

-• Do not sign documents you do not understand — request a translator or consular assistance.
+• Do not sign documents you do not understand — request a translator or consular assistance from your embassy.

 You came here to know your rights — help someone else know theirs.